KidPudel/Iggy-s-Vault/gamedev/godot/resource.md

 Note: -  it’s _generally better to store the “owns many” relationship on the parent_ (e.g. Column has an array of Cards) rather than modeling “many-to-one” from the children’s side (e.g. each Card storing its own column_index).
 Because: Godot's resource system is hierarchical and tree-oriented, and data structures underneath benefits that approach.
 It is better to make owner to "own" its sub-resources, it makes it clear, who manages them, simplifies serialization, avoids dangling pointers.

+Note 3: static data like the template, definition, during design time is stored in `res://` is immutable, while saving state or just mutable data should be in the `user://`